-Smokers have more tools than ever to help them quit smoking for good — there’s a wide range of counseling services, self-help materials, and medicines available.
+Smokers have more tools than ever to help quit smoking for good – there’s a wide range of counseling services, self-help materials, nicotine replacement therapies, and medicines available.

 Some people are able to quit on their own, without the help of others or the use of medicines.
 But for many smokers, it can be hard to break the social and emotional ties to smoking while getting over nicotine withdrawal symptoms at the same time.
 Fortunately, there are many sources of support out there.